AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Tutorials_BFSFlame.rst

 * ``meanFlowMag`` : inlet :math:`x` velocity

-* ``ignite_flow`` : enable ignition after reading a plot solution file

-* ``ignition_temperature`` :  The temperature of the ignition kernel.
-The user is expected to include other ignition parameters.

 The initial solution consists of a premixed methane/air mixture in the upper part of the domain and pure hot air in the wake of the step.
 The default parameters provided above are overwritten using AMReX ParmParse in ``pelelmex_prob.cpp`` and the initial/boundary conditions implemented in ``pelelmex_prob.H``.
-Alternatively, the user can write a custom ignition kernel patch function in the ``Patch_Ignition_Source`` function in pelelmex_prob.cpp file.
+Alternatively, the user can write a custom function to enforce an ignition kernel through the ``patchFlowVariables`` function in the problem-specific ``PeleLMeX_PatchFlowVariables.cpp`` file.
-This will patch the ignition kernel conditions after reading a plot solution file.
+It should be kept in mind that the ``patchFlowVariables`` function can be used if the user wants to patch certain flow variables after reading an existing solution from a plot file ( ``peleLM.do_patch_flow_variables`` should be set to true).

 In addition to these three C++ files, an extra header is needed in the present case compared to :doc:`Tutorials_FlameSheet` : ``EBUserDefined.H``.
 This file is necessary to specify more complex EB